Skip to main content

 Tip: if audio looks slower than expected, Bluetooth output delay may be a factor — try latency test.

-How it works
+How this test works

 Interpreting your results (practical)